Monthly Archives: May 2016

 I have registered my own private AWS account in the second part of 2014, around the time when I was assigned to the project I have talked about in the previous text.
 I did not make much of that account and still do not use it for more than cloud backups; without a professional motivator, getting on this path will not truly bring anyone very far.

-The game changer was the DevOps work I have started doing for a customer of my employer: they had a fully configured AWS environment I was given access to.
+The game changer was the DevOps work I have started doing for a customer of my employer at the time: they had a fully configured AWS environment I was given access to.
 The year Amazon suggests you to spend in a professional environment before trying to get certified is by no means a spurious requirement; there is an entire ecosystem that needs to be mastered in order to make the best use of it.

 Preparation